 What we don’t: Airbag unit is poorly placed; pack comes in just one size.

 Backcountry Access (BCA) is a leader in snow safety, and their Float 2.0 is one of the most time-tested designs on the market.
-Both reliable and affordable, the BCA Float 2.0’s simple mechanical system uses a canister of compressed air to deploy the airbag (like the Ortovox above), and it clocks in at over $100 less than most packs here.
+Both reliable and affordable, the BCA Float 2.0’s simple mechanical system uses a canister of compressed air to deploy the airbag (like the Mammut above), and it's priced for considerably less than the other packs here.
 The 22-liter model is well-designed and features hydration compatibility, straps for both ski and snowboard carry, a dedicated avy tool pocket, hipbelt pockets, and a plush molded backpanel.
 You can also bump up to the 32- and 42-liter versions for more adjustability, support, and features.
 And more than any other company, BCA makes their canisters easy to use, with over 300 authorized refill locations all around the world.

 The Float used to be one of the top airbags on the market, but recent innovations in both electric fan and canister designs have made it a little long in the tooth.
 The airbag unit isn’t particularly light at 2 pounds 12 ounces and—unlike the interchangeable systems here—can’t be removed and used in another backpack.
-Further, while both models above are available in two sizes (the BD comes in S/M and M/L while the Ortovox comes in regular and short versions), the Float packs are one-size-fits-most.
+Further, while many airbag packs are available in two sizes (the BD above comes in S/M and M/L while the Ortovox below comes in men's and women's), the Float packs are one-size-fits-most.
 Finally, with the bulky airbag unit at the top of the pack, we’ve found it very hard to maximize space.
-But these shortcomings are minor for those that only plan to use their airbag pack a few days each year, making the BCA Float 22 2.0 our top budget pick for the 2023 season.
+But these shortcomings are minor for those that only plan to use their airbag pack a few days each year, making the BCA Float 22 2.0 our top budget pick for the 2024 season.

 See the Backcountry Access Float 22 2.0